Henryjiepanli/PU_RS/README.md

 2.Re-run the training script as usual.

-## 🚀 Single-Temporal Binary Segmentation
+## 🚀 Bi-Temporal Binary Segmentation

 ### Training
 Navigate to the `bi-temporal_binary_segmentation` directory and run: